Practice Areas

 Charged With Driving Without a Valid Operator’s License?
 Call LHA.

 The sooner you speak with an attorney, the better your options.
-The Cincinnati Criminal Defense team at LHA has successfully defended countless individuals charged with driving without a valid driver’s license.
+The Cincinnati criminal defense team at LHA has successfully defended countless individuals charged with driving without a valid driver’s license.
 Our knowledge, experience, and attention to detail can help protect you and your license.

 Cincinnati traffic lawyer Brad Groene is here for you and available to discuss your license.
 Don’t hesitate to contact LHA today at (513) 338-1890 or email us at advice@cincinnaticriminalattorney.com.